jdluxun1/jdluxun1.github.io/content/papers/paper6/index.md

 ---
-title: "Optimal bandwidth selection for forecasting under parameter instability"
+title: "Series Estimation of Cointegrated System with Time Varying Coefficients"
-date: 2025-09-08
+date: 2025-11-17
-tags: ["Local estimator","Bandwidth selection","Optimal kernel","Bond return predictability","Yield curve forecasting"]
+tags: ["Series estimation","Cointegrated system","Time-varying coefficients"]
-author: ["Yu Bai","Bin Peng","Shuping Shi","Wenying Yao"]
+author: ["Yu Bai","Jiti Gao","Hsein Kew"]
-description: "This paper investigates practical issues associated with the use of the local estimator in forecasting models subject to parameter instability.
-Revised and Resubmited at the Journal of Financial Econometrics."
+description: "This paper proposes a series estimation method for cointegrated system with time varying coefficients and consistent test for structural change in the cointegrated system."
-summary: "This paper investigates practical issues associated with the use of the local estimator in forecasting models subject to parameter instability."
+summary: "This paper proposes a series estimation method for cointegrated system with time varying coefficients and consistent test for structural change in the cointegrated system."
 cover:
     image: ""
     alt: "Vizualisation of an inner hedgehog"